 - For security purposes, you'll always see your built-in domain in your browser address bar when you're logged in, even if you have a custom domain.

-- Changing the account name will not affect custom domains or existing RSS URLs.
+- Changing the account name won't affect custom domains.

 Your account name needs to follow specific formatting: